AaronWebster/directdebye/README.md

 and move into your $HOME/bin or /usr/local/bin (or wherever you please as long as it's in your path).

-Make a subdirectory, compile directdebye, and move the executable into it.
+Make a subdirectory, compile `directdebye`, and move the executable into it.
 Also, copy the file "run.sh" and your ray file into the subdirectory.

 Since ray files tend to be quite large, it is important that each node have